anaconda/anaconda-project/tutorial.rst

 To see your plot, try this command::

-    anaconda-project run plot --show
+    conda kapsel run plot --show

 ``--show`` gets passed to the ``bokeh serve`` command, and tells Bokeh to open a browser window.
-Other options for ``bokeh serve`` can be appended to the ``anaconda-project run`` command line as well, if you like.
+Other options for ``bokeh serve`` can be appended to the ``conda kapsel run`` command line as well, if you like.

 You should get a browser window displaying the Iris plot.